denisa-ms/adx-analytics-fabric/docs/workshop.md

 * Products: the product catalog.
 * Orders: the customers orders.
 * Events: a click or impression event.
-- An impression event is logged when a product is in the search results.
+- An impression event is logged when a product appears in the search results.
 ![Impressions](assets/store1.png)
 - A click event is logged when the product is clicked and the customer has viewed the details.
 ![Clicks](assets/store2.png)